-On successful completion of the course those wishing to progress on to Education and Social Science will move on to the first year of the undergraduate programme.
+On successful completion of the course those wishing to progress on to Education Studies will move on to the first year of the undergraduate programme.

 Those wishing to study Primary Education with QTS will need to complete the government skills tests in numeracy and literacy, pass an interview process and obtain a DBS and fitness to teach check in order to progress on to the undergraduate programme.